EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_3.md

 Coding: Add the Smart Science extension
 ----------------------------------------
 An extension is code that is supplied by a developer to help 'extend' the functionality of the MakeCode app.
 Extensions add extra blocks to the block menu and only need to be added once.
-<br>The blocks for this tutorial are already present in the menu, however you will normally have to do the following:
+<br>The blocks for this tutorial are already present in the menu, however you would normally have to do the following:
 1. Go to the ``||Extensions||`` menu and search for the Environment-and-Science-iot extension.
 2. Click the Environment-and-Science-iot extension to load it.
 New menu items will now appear, giving access to the ``||Extensions:Octopus||`` sensors.
 ![Add the extension](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/General/Add_Extension.gif)